Available 24h

 Description

-An excellent example of an Edwardian-style, rotating mahogany bookcase featuring a satin-finished crossbar with a profiled edge and slats, with crosswise sides, standing on four legs with original casters.
+An excellent example of an Edwardian-style, revolving mahogany bookcase featuring a satin-finished rail with a profiled edge and slats, cross sides, standing on four legs with original casters.

-Beautiful antique furniture and accessories can be a perfect idea for decorating our interiors.
+Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+This is a nod to history, the creation, and design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+Everything originated from Napoleon’s reign.
+It imposed a significant resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a name derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
-These were highly representative pieces designed to literally exude glamour and play a significant role in luxury.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
+These were highly representative pieces of furniture, literally dripping with glamour and playing a significant role in luxury.
 Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the bygone era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy plinths, and bas-reliefs.
-These were quite distinctive products but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, mythology and ancient times also inspired designs, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and bulky.
+Brown stains, cornices, sturdy plinths, and bas-reliefs were used.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports or legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French craftsmen.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture made in this style, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique that suits your interior.
+It’s important to remember that each country perceived furniture production differently, so each style had its own character in each nation.
+This is especially important when searching for an exclusive antique suitable for your interior.

 The most important aspect of prestigious antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as the market is flooded with counterfeits.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Manufacturer information